Kerala will approach SC on ESZ issue, says Forest Minister | Law-Order

 Meanwhile, Bhupendar Yadav later said he assured Saseendran of ''full cooperation'' from Centre for conserving Kerala's environment ''Met Kerala Forests and Wildlife Protection Minister Shri AK Saseendran.
 We had a detailed discussion on issues related to the environment and sustainable development of the state.
 Assured Saseendran ji of full cooperation from Centre for conserving Kerala's environment,'' Yadav tweeted.

-The State requested amending suitably the guidelines dated February 9, 2011, for declaration of eco-sensitive zones around national parks and wildlife sanctuaries to cope up with the situations being faced by the States like Kerala and to protect the interests of common people and farmers settled along the forest fringes.
+The State also requested amending suitably the guidelines dated February 9, 2011 for declaration of eco sensitive zones around national parks and wildlife sanctuaries to cope up with the situations being faced by the States like Kerala and to protect the interests of common people and farmers settled along the forest fringes.

-Earlier in the day, Saseendran made it clear that the Kerala government, in year 2020 itself, had requested the Centre to exempt the inhabited areas from the buffer zones being demarcated around wildlife sanctuaries and national parks.
+Earlier in the day, Saseendran made it clear that the Kerala government, in 2020 itself had requested the Centre to exempt the inhabited areas from the buffer zones being demarcated around wildlife sanctuaries and national parks.

-Amid mounting pressure from the Opposition parties and the local people in high-range areas, the Left government in Kerala on Tuesday announced that it was ready to ''re-examine'' a Cabinet decision taken by it two years ago demarcating 0-1 km surrounding the protected forest areas as an eco-sensitive zone (ESZ) in the State.
-The State Forest Minister had informed the State Assembly that they were ready for a re-look into the decision taken on October 23, 2019, which had been used as a political weapon by the Opposition Congress-led UDF to target the LDF government over the buffer zone issue.
+Amid mounting pressure from the Opposition parties and the local people in high range areas, the Left government in Kerala on Tuesday announced that it was ready to ''re-examine'' a Cabinet decision taken by it two years ago demarcating 0-1 km surrounding the protected forest areas as eco-sensitive zone (ESZ) in the State.

 The Kerala Legislative Assembly last week unanimously passed a resolution requesting the Centre to exempt inhabited places and agricultural lands in the State while implementing the one-km wide eco-sensitive zone (ESZ) around forests and sanctuaries as directed by the Supreme Court.